 State regulations and case law have established that the care provider performing the test or treatment is responsible for consent.
 This would also apply to Advanced Practice Professionals who obtain informed consent for the treatment, procedures and medications they order.

 Nurses may verify or witness a patient’s signature based on the organization’s policy.
 The nurse evaluates if the patient or the legal representative is of legal age and makes certain the medical chart reflects the correct information.
-Risk Managers must be aware of state regulations relating to whom can legally provide informed consent for the patient.
+Risk Managers must be aware of state regulations relating to who can legally provide informed consent for the patient.

 The nurse, as patient advocate, should ask if the patient or legal representative has any questions about the procedure, treatment or medication.
 If the patient or representative has questions, the nurse needs to notify the care provider performing the test or treatment for follow up with the specific patient or representative.